 A single base mutation in a gene may not 'always' result in loss or gain of function.
 Do you think the statement is correct?
 Defend your answer.

-.
 A single base mutation in a gene may not always result in loss or gain of function.
 We know that a codon Is composed of three nucleotides.
 In simplified terms, a codon can be taken as a word, which is composed of 3 letters.
-For making any meaningful sentence, we need a complete word.
-Addition or deletion of a single letter may not result In a meaningful word.
-Hence, in most of the cases, there is a need for a mutation in three bases to affect loss or gain of function.
+To make any meaningful sentence, we need a complete word.
+The addition or deletion of a single letter may not result In a meaningful word.
+Hence, in most cases, there is a need for a mutation in three bases to affect loss or gain of function.
 This can be illustrated by the following example of a sentence being altered:

 RAM HAS RED CAP